Cost Trade-offs of Reasoning and Non-Reasoning Large Language Models in Text-to-SQL: Related Work

 \subsection{Query Optimization and Cost Estimation}

 Traditional query optimization relies on cost models that estimate execution expense using cardinality statistics and access path costs~\cite{selinger1979access}.
 Learned optimizers such as Neo~\cite{marcus2019neo} and end-to-end cost estimators~\cite{sun2019end} apply machine learning to improve plan selection.
 These approaches optimize within the database engine but do not address the query generation phase.
 Recent work has begun exploring cost-aware Text-to-SQL.
 Zhou et al.~\cite{zhou2024llmrouting} proposed LLM routing to balance accuracy against \textit{inference cost} by selecting appropriate models per query complexity.
 LLM-R2~\cite{li2024llmr2} uses LLMs to recommend query rewrite rules for improved \textit{execution efficiency}.
-Our work differs fundamentally: we measure the \textit{cloud execution cost} of generated queries, which depends on bytes processed rather than inference time or local execution speed.
+Our work differs fundamentally in that we measure the \textit{cloud execution cost} of generated queries, which depends on bytes processed rather than inference time or local execution speed.